buildpacks/docs/content/docs/.common/concepts/extension.md

 installing OS-level dependencies for containers.

-The CNB Dockerfiles feature allows Dockerfiles to "provide" dependencies that buildpacks "require" through a shared [build plan](/docs/reference/spec/buildpack-api/#build-plan), by introducing the concept of image extensions.
+The CNB Dockerfiles feature allows Dockerfiles to "provide" dependencies that buildpacks "require" through a shared [build plan], by introducing the concept of image extensions.

 ## What do they look like?